 - Trade payables include import and local purchases of equipment and inventories such various parts and supplies used in the operations of the Group.
 These are non-interest bearing and are normally settled on 60 days' terms. - Accrued expenses and other liabilities are noninterest-bearing and are normally settled on a 30 to 60 days' term.
-These include other operating expenses that are payable to various suppliers and contractors. - Employee related expenses include unclaimed wages, accrued vacation and sick leave and accrued payroll.
+These include other operating expenses that are payable to various suppliers and contractors - Employee related expenses include unclaimed wages, accrued vacation and sick leave and accrued payroll.
 These are non-interest bearing and are payable in 30 days' term. - Accrued utilities pertain to unpaid billings for power, communication, light and water charges.
 These are non-interest bearing and are normally settled within 30 to 90 days. - Unclaimed dividends pertain to unpaid cash dividends declared by the Parent Company to its stockholders.
 These are non-interest bearing and are payable upon demand of the payee. - Payable to regulatory agencies include withholding taxes and other government contributions related to employees of the Group.
 These are non-interest bearing and are normally remitted within 10 days from the close of each month. - Accrued production taxes pertain to excise taxes on metal sales.
 These are non-interest bearing and are settled within 15 days after the end of each quarter.

-Interest incurred on trust receipts amounted to nil, ₱11 and ₱1,274 in 2021, 2020 and 2019, respectively (see Note 27).
+Interest incurred on trust receipts amounted to nil in 2022 and 2021, and ₱11 in 2020 (see Note 27).

-The Group has US\$-denominated trade and other payables amounting to US\$1,901 and US\$2,831 as at December 31, 2021 and 2020, respectively (see Note 31).
+The Group has US\$-denominated trade and other payables amounting to US\$1,010 and US\$1,901 as at December 31, 2022 and 2021, respectively (see Note 31).